utah-cs3550-fa24/assignments/hw3.md

 If you pass all auto-tests, then you have completed this phase.

-**Phase 2** is worth 20 points.
+**Phase 2** is worth 30 points.
 It is graded on:

 - You must define all of the necessary classes and fields.
-- The corrent field type should be used for each field.
+- The correct field type should be used for each field.
 - All fields must have the correct lengths, nullness, and blank settings, and fields with defaults should have reasonable defaults.
 - Foreign key fields should have reasonable `on_delete` behaviors.